Durga: Worship and festivals

-Durga is worshipped in Hindu temples across India and Nepal by Shakta Hindus.
+– Devi Atharvashirhsa Upanishad, 24.
 Her temples, worship and festivals are particularly popular in eastern and northeastern parts of Indian subcontinent during Durga puja, Dashain and Navaratri.

 Durga puja

 As per the Markandeya Purana, Durga Puja can be performed either for 9 days or 4 days (last four in sequence).
 The four-day-long Durga Puja is a major annual festival in Bengal, Odisha, Assam, Jharkhand and Bihar.
 It is scheduled per the Hindu luni-solar calendar in the month of Ashvina, and typically falls in September or October.
 Since it is celebrated during Sharad (literally, season of weeds), it is called as Sharadiya Durga Puja or Akal-Bodhan to differentiate it from the one celebrated originally in spring.
 The festival is celebrated by communities by making special colourful images of Durga out of clay, recitations of Devi Mahatmya text, prayers and revelry for nine days, after which it is taken out in procession with singing and dancing, then immersed in water.
 The Durga puja is an occasion of major private and public festivities in the eastern and northeastern states of India.

 The day of Durga's victory is celebrated as Vijayadashami (Bijoya in Bengali), Dashain (Nepali) or Dussehra (in Hindi) – these words literally mean "the victory on the Tenth (day)".

 This festival is an old tradition of Hinduism, though it is unclear how and in which century the festival began.
 Surviving manuscripts from the 14th century provide guidelines for Durga puja, while historical records suggest royalty and wealthy families were sponsoring major Durga puja public festivities since at least the 16th century.
 The 11th or 12th century Jainism text Yasatilaka by Somadeva mentions a festival and annual dates dedicated to a warrior goddess, celebrated by the king and his armed forces, and the description mirrors attributes of a Durga puja.

 The prominence of Durga puja increased during the British Raj in Bengal.
 After the Hindu reformists identified Durga with India, she became an icon for the Indian independence movement.
 The city of Kolkata is famous for Durga puja.